 - Observation and inspiration: Scientific field trip (Adopt a River tools) and ethnographic survey (individual interviews with citizens).

-- Ideation: Formulation of numerous active or proactive adaptive actions.
+- Ideation: Formulation of numerous adaptation actions.

 - Prototyping: Rapid construction of prototypes illustrating the solutions.